Social Icons

 Directed by Akira Kurosawa

-Nothing beats a well thought of plan to ward off bandits.
-Samurai movies always show cases the best of swordsmanship, but this movie shows that a well thought strategic plan is better than a battalion of armed soldiers.
+Nothing beats a well-thought-out plan to ward off bandits.
+Samurai movies always showcase the best of swordsmanship, but this movie shows that a strategic plan is better than a battalion of armed soldiers.

-The film takes place in 1587 and it follows the story of a village of farmers that were constantly being raided by bandits who steal their crops during the time of harvest.
+The film takes place in 1587 and follows the story of a village of farmers constantly raided by bandits who steal their crops during harvest.

-The villagers then decided to go source for help, they hired seven masterless samurai (ronin) to come help defend their village.
-A veteran samurai, who has fallen on hard times, answers the village's request for protection from the bandits.
-He gathers 6 other samurai to help him.
+The villagers decide to seek help.
+They hire seven masterless samurai (ronin) to defend their village.
+A veteran samurai, who has fallen on hard times, answers the call and gathers six others to join him.

-The village promised to supply the samurai with three small meals a day as payment for their services.
+The village offers to feed the samurai three small meals a day as payment.

-The 7 samurai thought the villagers how to defend themselves, building fortresses, taking down the bridges to limit the bandits entry points to one route and also thought them how to use weapons.
+The seven samurai teach the villagers how to defend themselves, build fortresses, and remove bridges to restrict the bandits’ entry to a single route.
+They also train them to use weapons.

-The movie is long, and it takes its time to build up to the defense of the city, but if you can manage to keep awake till then, what you will notice is mastery in camera footage, the cinematography is flawless, the editing can use a bit of touch up here and there, but the cinematography was just exceptional.
-My favourite shooting will be in the time when the rain was coming down and you will see how Akira managed to make the best of camera tricks to pass the message of a messy battle.
+The movie is long and takes its time building up to the village's defense.
+But if you can stay awake, you’ll notice the mastery in camera work.
+The cinematography is flawless.
+The editing could use a bit of polish, but the visuals are just exceptional.
+My favourite shot was during the rain.
+You’ll see how Akira used camera tricks to capture the chaos of battle.

-The film was the first samurai film that Akira Kurosawa had ever directed.
-He had originally wanted to direct a film about a single day in the life of a samurai but later discovered a story about samurai defending farmers in his research and decided to make this instead.
+This was Kurosawa’s first samurai film.
+He originally wanted to film a single day in the life of a samurai but changed course after finding a story about samurai defending farmers.

-The movie though made in 1954, has some wonderful display of acting, well i would advise if you have 3 hours to spear get the DVD, just try to stay awake till the last 40mins it is worth it.
+Though made in 1954, the film features some excellent acting.
+If you have three hours to spare, grab the DVD.
+Just try to stay awake till the last 40 minutes.
+It’s worth it.

 0 comments: